EOA-Blockchain-Labs/ethereumonarm/docs/quick-guide/running-ethereum.rst

 scheduled for 3Q 2022 and you will be able to "mine" (validating) ETH even with resource-constrained devices.

 In this Quick Guide we are going to take the first step on running an Ethereum 2.0 node: enabling the Beacon Chain through the :guilabel:`Lighthouse` client.
-If you want to run the Validator, please see our :doc:`User Guide </user-guide/ethereum2.0>` to get a step by step explanation.

 For enabling and starting the :guilabel:`Lighthouse` Eth2.0 Beacon Chain, follow these steps: